tahoe-lafs/tahoe-lafs/docs/configuration.rst

     (i.e. ``BASEDIR/storage``), but it can be placed elsewhere.
 Relative paths will be interpreted relative to the node's base directory.

+In addition,
+see :doc:`accepting-donations` for a convention encouraging donations to storage server operators.

 Running A Helper
 ================